univention/ox-connector/docs/limitations.rst

 Starting with version 2.1.2, Univention does support the use of :program:`OX Connector` towards the :program:`OX App Suite` app from Univention App Center.
-The `OX Connector` takes over the provisioning, the `OX App Suite` ships the actual groupware.
+The :program:`OX Connector` takes over the provisioning, the :program:`OX App Suite` ships the actual groupware.

 However, the OX Connector needs administrative credentials to create context objects in OX' database.
-And these credentials are not known at installation time.
-Thus, you may need to reconfigure the Connector after OX App Suite has been successfully installed.
-Note that this is done automatically, if (and only if) both Apps run on the same host.
+The installation process doesn't know these credentials.
+Thus, you may need to reconfigure the :program:`OX Connector` after you installed :program:`OX App Suite` successfully.
+The reconfiguration runs automatically, if, and only if, both apps locate on the same UCS system.

-If not, you will find the password on the host that runs the OX App Suite at `/etc/ox-secrets/master.secret`.
-The name of the admin account is `oxadminmaster`.
-You can set these in the App Settings of the Connecor app, see :ref:`app-configuration`.
+If not, you find the password on the UCS system that runs :program:`OX App Suite` in the file :file:`/etc/ox-secrets/master.secret`.
+The username of the administrative account is ``oxadminmaster``.
+You can set the credentials in the app settings of the :program:`OX Connecor`, see :ref:`app-configuration`.

 .. _limit-stop-at-conflict: